jameslnewell/xhr-mock/packages/xhr-mock/README.md

 yarn add --dev xhr-mock
 ```

-Once `xhr-mock` is installed, you can import it and start using in your scripts:
+Once `xhr-mock` is installed, you can import it and start using it in your scripts:

 ```js
 import mock from 'xhr-mock';